 Data analysis sample size variability is due to subject availability for follow-up, as well as, quantity and quality of images available from specific timepoints for analysis.
-Of the 192 subjects enrolled, four are considered technical failures due to: intraoperative conversion to open repair [n=3]; implant of a non-study device due to access issues [n=1].
-Subjects continued to return for follow-up.

 In cases where imaging data at a timepoint were not available, subsequent timepoint imaging data were used.